CVE-2025-40775

 Impact

-The primary impact of this vulnerability is a denial-of-service condition.
+The primary impact of this vulnerability is denial-of-service (DoS).
 An attacker can cause the named service to terminate unexpectedly by sending specific messages to the server.
-This affects both authoritative servers and resolvers running vulnerable versions of BIND 9 (ISC KB).
+Both authoritative servers and resolvers are affected by this vulnerability (ISC KB).

 Mitigation and workarounds

 No workarounds are known for this vulnerability.
-ISC recommends upgrading to the patched releases: BIND 9.20.9 or 9.21.8.
-Patches are available in the patches subdirectory of each published release directory for operators and package maintainers who prefer to apply patches selectively (Openwall, ISC KB).
+The recommended solution is to upgrade to the patched releases: BIND 9.20.9 or 9.21.8.
+Patches are available in the patches subdirectory of each published release directory (ISC KB, OSS Security).

 Additional resources